 After that background, let’s discuss the prerequisites.

 The following are the prerequisites of the process:

-- A server that supports a LAMP or LEMP stack.
-Here, Ubuntu is the Linux component.
-We’ll install the rest of the components of the stack in the following process.
+- A server with an active LAMP or LEMP stack.
+Here, we’ll use Ubuntu as the Linux component of the stack.
+We’ll install the rest of the stack’s components during the server prep process.

-- An administrator account or a user with sudo privileges.
+- Root access or a user with sudo privileges.